-THE NETWORK PBYF brings together a network of civic-minded students of diverse backgrounds committed to lifting up youth voices and leading change.
-Upon graduation from the Fellowship, they join an accomplished community of Coro alumni from all industries and sectors who are dedicated to supporting one another and improving the City so that it is a better place to live, work, and learn.
+Upon graduation from the Fellowship, PB Youth Fellows join an accomplished community of Coro alumni from all industries and sectors who are dedicated to supporting one another and improving New York City so it is a better place to live, work, and learn.

 WHO SHOULD APPLY?

-Two students per participating City Council district will join our first class of PB Youth Fellows.
-We aim to select a pool that reflects the demographic diversity of New York City and the participating districts.
+Up to 30 high school students representing 15 City Council districts will be selected to participate in the 2018-19 school year.
+We aim to recruit a cohort that reflects the demographic diversity of New York City and our partnering districts.

-- Demonstrated interest in public service, government, and/or civic engagement
+- Interest and curiosity in public service, government, and/or civic engagement

 - Desire to strengthen leadership skills and be a community changemaker